-They cope very poorly with isolation and boredom and are best kept as an “only dog,” as they may view other family pets as competition or intruders.
+For one, they cope very poorly with isolation and boredom.
+They’re also best kept as an “only dog,” as they may view other family pets as competition or intruders.

 They are also excellent hunting dogs with keen instincts and a tireless work ethic.

-As well, bringing home another Mountain Cur to be a companion to the first will not alleviate this issue – these dogs simply need to WORK.
+You may wonder, “what if I get another Mountain Cur dog?
+Will that help?”
+No, bringing home another Mountain Cur to be a companion to the first will not alleviate this issue.
+The fact is that these dogs simply need to WORK.

-As well, since this dog has been bred for chasing and treeing climbing prey animals like squirrels and raccoons, the Mountain Cur has pretty fantastic climbing abilities.
+Additionally, since this dog has been bred for chasing and treeing climbing prey animals like squirrels and raccoons, it has pretty fantastic climbing abilities.

-For these reasons, it is vital to provide your Mountain Cur with plenty of active interaction, including running, games of fetch, training, swimming, retrieval and more.
+For these reasons, it is vital to provide your pup with plenty of active interaction.
+They would appreciate anything from running, games of fetch, training, swimming, retrieval and more.

-Finally, while the Mountain Cur is an eager and intelligent pupil in training, this dog breed is neither submissive nor patient, and is very intolerant to rough or overly authoritarian training or discipline.
+Finally, this breed is an eager and intelligent pupil in training.
+However, this dog breed is neither submissive nor patient.
+They’re also typically very intolerant to rough or overly authoritarian training or discipline.